[Feature] How can EU labour markets adapt to Ukrainian refugees in years to come?

 There is evidence that displaced Ukrainians have a higher level of education than other refugee groups and above the Ukrainian average, according to the OECD analysis.
 The most immediate explanation is the large presence of women who have fled the war (at least 70 percent of adults), with 56 percent of them having higher education compared to 43 percent of men.

-Ohla has been living in Alicante (Spain) for the past year.
+Olha has been living in Alicante (Spain) for the past year.
 She is a project manager for two remote companies.
 One in Ukraine, the other in the United States.
 For her, it took between two and three months to find these positions, and neither is in the EU.

 Living in Alicante has another advantage and disadvantage, she says: "With the large community of Ukrainians, Belarusians and Russians in the region, when a job comes up, someone else gets it before you".